Master of Arts in Education, Early Childhood Education specialization, 2013

 “It’s helped me set new standards for my children, my family, and future generations.”

-The feeling of earning a Master’s degree alone would have been enough to have Claudia Cattage, 43, beaming on her commencement day.
-But adding to her immense pride was the fact that her son Joseph Lightfoot, 22, was also graduating from the same institution.
-They were both able to accept their diplomas on May 5, 2013 at the Ashford University commencement ceremony held in Moline, IL near Ashford’s Clinton campus.
+The feeling of earning a Master’s degree at age 43 would have been enough to have Claudia Cattage, beaming on her commencement day.
+But adding to her immense pride was the fact that her son Joseph Lightfoot, at age 22, was also graduating from the same institution.
+They were both able to accept their diplomas on in spring 2013 at the Ashford University commencement ceremony held in Moline, IL near Ashford’s Clinton campus.

 “It just so happened that Joseph came to play basketball at Ashford University,” Claudia explained.
 “And at the same time I was looking for a program to pursue my Master’s degree.
 So we both chose Ashford.
 And it just so happened we graduated on the same day.
 It’s really wonderful.”

-Claudia will remain teaching at Head Start, but to further enhance her Master of Arts in Education, Early Childhood Education specialization, she is now earning a certification to work with students who have autism and other special needs.
+Claudia will remain teaching at Head Start, but to further enhance her Master of Arts in Education, Early Childhood Education specialization, she will also need to earn a certification to work with students who have autism and other special needs.
 “Pursuing a degree from Ashford and accomplishing that goal will help me better serve the children and families of the Chicago community.”

 As Claudia looked back on the stage she’d just walked, she noted with emotion that she believes having earned a Master’s degree will become part of her family’s legacy.
 “It’s helped me set new standards for my children, my family, and future generations.”

-Read more about Joseph’s story and see a video about his Clinton campus experience here.
+Read more about Joseph’s story and see a video about his Clinton campus experience.